 - The type of yeast used in brewing and baking belong to different species than Candida, mainly Saccharomyces cerevisiae and they’ve got no connection to Candida whatsoever.
 So consuming yeast-containing foods, such as bread or beer, cannot trigger Candida infections.
 It doesn’t affect Candida either in a positive or a negative way because your body treats it as any other food.

 - Candida doesn’t feed on alcohol either, it actually produces ethanol as a waste product, so you can safely enjoy an alcoholic drink without causing a new Candida bout.
 You could argue that alcohol, as a form of complex sugar, can feed Candida.
 However, there is a lot of evidence that suggests that ingesting sugar will not cause a vaginal yeast infection in healthy women, only in women with an impaired tolerance to glucose, diabetics.

-Does is mean that drinking alcohol doesn’t cause yeast infections?
+Does it mean that drinking alcohol can’t cause yeast infections?